Business Crime 2023

 As mentioned under question 12.1, the leniency programme is still new in Austria and currently under evaluation.

 In general, leniency is a special form of “diversion”.
-The offender must voluntarily approach and cooperate with the prosecution and he must make a remorseful confession.
+The offender must voluntarily approach and cooperate with the prosecution or the criminal police and he must make a remorseful confession.
 If all legal requirements for granting leniency are met, the prosecution must proceed as in the case of “diversion”.
 The principal witness agrees to a measure (payment of a monetary reward, performance of community service, probationary period, etc.) and the proceedings against him are discontinued, subject to later prosecution.
 If, in the course of further proceedings, it turns out that the principal witness has violated duties, the proceedings against him may be reopened.
 If the proceedings against the accused third party have been concluded with legal effect, the public prosecutor’s office shall finally discontinue the investigation conducted against the principal witness.
-It is required that the principal witness has fulfilled his obligations (payment of a monetary reward; performance of community service, probationary period, etc.).
+It is required that the principal witness has fulfilled his obligations (payment of a monetary reward; performance of community service, probatio ry period, etc.).

 13.2 Describe the extent of cooperation, including the steps that an entity would take, that is generally required of entities seeking leniency in your jurisdiction, and describe the favourable treatment generally received.